-In City of Kalamunda, Manufacturing had the largest total imports by industry, generating $649 million in 2018/19.
+In the City of Kalamunda, Manufacturing had the largest total imports by industry, generating $629 million in 2018/19.

-Imports by industry are sales of goods and services from industries located outside the Grow South East (South East Metropolitan Region) boundaries to resident households, businesses and other organisations within the area.
+Imports by industry are sales of goods and services from industries located outside the City of Kalamunda Plains boundaries to resident households, businesses and other organisations within the area.
 Imports (domestic) includes all imports from other parts of Australia to the Region.Imports (international) includes the value of all imports to the area from outside Australia.

 To get the full picture how each industry sector contributes to the regional or state economy, import data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |City of Kalamunda||2018/19||2013/14||Change|

 |Administrative and Support Services||56.0||2.1||2.5||49.4||1.6||1.8||+6.6|